alexsalo/nosql-locally-weighted-regression/sparksql/README.md

 spark-submit --master local[4] sparksql-lwr.py

+While json reflection is super useful it doesn't appear to be robust (I failed to parse my Google takeout data)

 # Summary
 To summarize, calculatig LWR in SQL worlds appears to be a bad idea.
 The whole point of SQL is to allow to run 'mainstream' queries on data, while LWR requires us to write a custom script thus we don't really take advantage of SparkSQL, which renders pure Spark a better fit for the problem.